Ulthran/ShotgunUnifrac/README.md

 ## Running tests

-For the `genetools` package,
+For the `CorGE` package,

-    pytest workflow/scripts/tests
+    pytest CorGE/tests

 For the tree building Snakemake workflow,